stefanb/geodb/README.md

 ## Features

-- [x] Real-Time server-client object geolocation streaming
+- [x] Real-Time Server-Client Object Geolocation Streaming
-- [x] Persistent object geolocation
+- [x] Persistent Object Geolocation
+- [x] Geolocation Expiration
-- [x] Expire object geolocation streaming
+- [x] Geolocation Boundary Scanning
-- [x] Track objects in relation to others using object "trackers"
+- [x] Targetted Geofencing- Track objects in relation to others using object "trackers"
-- [x] Enhance object tracking features using Google Maps Integration(see environmental variables)
+- [x] Google Maps Integration(see environmental variables) - Enhance Object Tracking Features
-- [x] gRPC protocol
+- [x] gRPC Protocol
-- [x] Logging
-- [x] Prometheus metrics (/metrics endpoint)
+- [x] Prometheus Metrics (/metrics endpoint)
 - [x] Configurable(12-factor)
 - [x] Basic Authentication
+- [x] Docker Image
+- [ ] REST Translation Layer
+- [ ] 80% Test Coverage
+- [ ] Docker Compose File
+- [ ] Kubernetes Manifests

+## Methodology

+- Clients may query the database in three ways keys(unique ids), prefix-scanning, or regex
+- Clients can open and execute logic on object geolocation streams that can be filtered by keys(unique ids), prefix-scanning, or regex
+- Clients can manage object-centric, dynamic geofences(trackers) that can be used to track an objects location in relation to other registered objects
+- Haversine formula is used to calculate whether objects are overlapping using object coordinates and their radius.
+- If the server has a google maps api key present in its environmental variables, all geofencing(trackers) will be enhanced with html directions, estimated time of arrival, and more.

+## Use Cases
+- Ride Sharing
+- Food Delivery
+- Asset Tracking

 ## Environmental Variables